- Take modules from across different disciplines, giving you greater insight into topics

 - Learn from historians, political scientists, sociologists, and human rights scholars.

-Throughout this degree you will be exposed to key skills necessary to conduct research, analyse political issues, interpret the past, and gain employment in a relevant field.
+Throughout this interdisciplinary degree you will be exposed to key skills necessary to conduct research, analyse political issues, interpret the past, and gain employment in a relevant field.
 You will cover a broad range of topics from key political systems and events that have underpinned the modern era, to criminal justice and education.
 You will engage with the academic traditions in history and social science, and learn how to express opinions and arguments.
 You will explore major ethical dilemmas of politics, systems of power, the history of modern geopolitics, and the various disciplinary approaches to History and Politics.

 You'll get real-world experience, and work placement and internship opportunities, building the skills needed to open the door to many rewarding careers.
 We offer both work placements and study trips abroad as part of your degree.

 Throughout the degree you will develop key critical and analytical skills, which you will apply in class seminars and debates.
 We foster a supportive environment built on strong student-staff relationships and an environment that helps you to thrive, whatever your background.

 - Gain skills for conducting research and managing academic projects.